RudraMenon/RudraMenon.github.io/index.md

 ### Conclusion

-Our p value is .8, which is greater than .05, and shows that the scenario of the null hypothesis and sample meamn given would likely occur about 80% of the time.
+Our p value is .8, which is greater than .05, and shows that the scenario of the null hypothesis and sample mean given would likely occur about 80% of the time.
 Therefore, we cannot reject our null hypothesis.

 # Final Takeaways